 SNAP & Save Qualitative Data Summary [PDF]

-Healthy Hampshire provides evaluation support for the SNAP & Save program at farmers markets in Amherst, Northampton, and Belchertown.
+Healthy Hampshire provided evaluation support for the SNAP & Save program, which provided a dollar-for-dollar match of up to $10 to SNAP (formerly food stamps) recipients at participating farmers markets, at farmers markets in Amherst, Northampton, and Belchertown from 2015 - 2016.
 Click on the link to read a summary of survey and interview results from participating markets in summer of 2015.

 WalkBoston is a non-profit pedestrian advocacy organization dedicated to improving walking conditions in cities and towns across Massachusetts.